rayedchan/OIMFlatFileICFConnector/README.md

 -Add the ICF FlatFile Connector jar to the "bundles" directory of your Java Connector Server.
 -Include sshFactory.jar in your Java Connector Server lib directory.
 -Restart Java Connector Server when making changes such as modifying config files or adding new jars.
 -[Optional] Use standalone java client to test ICF FlatFile Connector.
 The Java Connector must be running.

+__Side Note__
+If you want to modify the functionality of the connector, update the code and build a new jar file.
+Replace the jar file in the bundles directory of the java connector server and restart the connector server.
+Depending on the changes you make in the code, you may have to update the metadata using design console.